AvtsVivek/AspNetCoreSecurityTuts/src/exercises/200420-WebAppWpCookieExpiry/ReadMe.md

 - This builds from the previous example.

 - Add expiration to cookie as follows.
+Also demos SlidingExpiration concept.

 ```cs
 cookieAuthenticationOptions.ExpireTimeSpan = TimeSpan.FromSeconds(10);
 cookieAuthenticationOptions.SlidingExpiration = false;